Elizabeth Jeffries

 Elizabeth Jeffries (1727, Bridgnorth, Shropshire – 28 March 1752 in Leytonstone, England) was an English woman executed for murder.

-When she was five years old, Elizabeth was adopted by her wealthy and childless uncle Joseph Jeffries, who had made his fortune as a butcher in Central London.
-Jeffries sexually violated his niece when she was fifteen.
-He had willed her everything he owned but hypocritically continually threatened to write her out of the will because of her immoral behaviour.
+When she was five years old, Jeffries was adopted by her wealthy and childless uncle Joseph Jeffries, who had made his fortune as a butcher in Central London.
+Jeffrey Jeffries sexually violated Jeffreys when she was fifteen.
+He had willed her everything he owned but continually threatened to write her out of the will because of her immoral behaviour.

 Murder

-Elizabeth started an affair with her uncle's man-servant, John Swan.
-When it seemed increasingly likely that her uncle would carry out his threat regarding the will, she and Swan plotted to kill her uncle.
+Jeffries started an affair with her uncle's man-servant, John Swan.
+When it seemed increasingly likely that her uncle would carry out his threat regarding the will, Jeffries and Swan plotted to kill her uncle.
 They paid a man named Matthews to get them a brace of pistols.
-Matthews saw Elizabeth and John in the house on the night of the murder on 3 July 1751, and learned what they intended to do, but John made him swear not to tell anyone.
-She and John then went upstairs and killed her uncle.
+Matthews saw Jeffries and Swan in the house on the night of the murder on 3 July 1751, and learned what they intended to do, but Swan made him swear not to tell anyone.
+Jeffries and Swan then went upstairs and killed her uncle.
 They made it seem as though her uncle had been the victim of a botched robbery and raised the alarm.
-Elizabeth was arrested; however, she was released when no evidence could be found.
+Jeffries was arrested; however, she was released when no evidence could be found.
 The police then began a search for Matthews, whom she had implicated.
 He was located and told the police everything he knew.
-She and John were imprisoned to await trial.
+Jeffries and Swan were imprisoned to await trial.

 Trial and execution

 The trial of Jeffries and Swan began eight months later, on 10 March 1752.
-She and John were swiftly convicted and sentenced to hang.
-On 28 March she was taken to the gallows in a cart and riding on her own coffin, while John was dragged on a sledge for committing alleged petty treason.
+Jeffries and swan were swiftly convicted and sentenced to hang.
+On 28 March she was taken to the gallows in a cart and riding on her own coffin, while Swan was dragged on a sledge for committing alleged petty treason.
 When they reached the gallows, Swan was forced to stand on the cart while Jeffries, being 5 ft 1 in tall, had to stand on a chair on the cart.
 Their legs were not tied and they were not blindfolded.
 A crowd of 7,000 people gathered to watch them hang.
-Neither Elizabeth nor John acknowledged one another, while the hangman cracked his whip and drove the cart out from under them.
-John died in less than five minutes.
-Elizabeth, however, being lighter than Swan, took over fifteen minutes to die, struggling to the end.
+Neither Jeffries nor Swan acknowledged one another, while the hangman cracked his whip and drove the cart out from under them.
+Swan died in less than five minutes.
+Jeffries, however, being lighter than Swan, took over fifteen minutes to die, struggling to the end.